hankh95/nusy-product-team/docs-arch-redux-3/arch-vision-final-prompt.md

 3. **Map existing implementations to the architecture**:
    - Document which code paths already implement in-memory Git, KG, Kanban, and agent orchestration
+   - **Distinguish production code** (in `santiago_core/`, `santiago-pm/tackle/`, `src/nusy_pm_core/`) **from experimental code** (in `expeditions/`)
    - Note gaps between vision and current implementation
    - Reference specific files, classes, and functions in your merged plan
-   - Identify what should be preserved, what should be migrated, and what needs to be built
+   - Identify what should be preserved (production code), what should be migrated (experimental → production), and what needs to be built
+   - **Understand what each system produces**:
+     - Kanban system: Examine `kanban-boards.md` to see actual board structure and outputs
+     - Autonomous system: Review `santiago_core/run_team.py` to understand agent coordination patterns
+     - Look at example outputs, logs, or generated artifacts to understand runtime behavior
+     - Check CI/CD status (`.github/workflows/ci-cd.yml`, `docs/CI_CD_DEPLOYMENT.md`) to understand what's tested and deployed
+     - If code/docs are unclear, briefly running tools (e.g., `python -m tackle.kanban.kanban_cli show-board`) can help, but code examination is primary

 ## Requirements
 1. Use the GPT‑5.1 plan (`docs-arch-redux-3/GPT51/arch-vision-gpt51-answer.md`) as the structural and narrative base.